Save energy on ESP32 with Deep Sleep

 Warning

-It is also possible to activate Deep Sleep mode without having configured any wake-up sources.
-In this case, the ESP32 will be in Deep Sleep mode indefinitely until a manual reset (or by reflashing the board).
-We cannot therefore “brick” the ESP32 with Deep Sleep mode.
+It is also possible to activate the Deep Sleep mode without configuring any wake-up sources.
+In this case, the ESP32 will be indefinitely in Deep Sleep mode until a manual reset is done by pressing the EN/RST

-- When you want to use Deep Sleep mode, you have to think about:
+When you want to use the Deep Sleep mode, you have to think about :

-Optionally choose which devices you want to turn off or keep during Deep Sleep mode.
-By default, the ESP32 turns off all devices that are not needed to detect the wake-up request.
+Optionally choose which peripherals you want to turn off or on during Deep Sleep mode, for example, which pins should remain on.
+By default, the ESP32 turns off all peripherals that are not needed to detect the wake-up trigger.

 esp_deep_sleep_start()